Best Phlebotomy Schools in Alabama

 When comparing programs, focus on:

-• Clinical externship opportunities - Working directly with patients before graduation helps in job placement.
+• Clinical externship opportunities Working directly with patients before graduation helps in career services.

 The schools below have solid reputations and offer structured training that meets industry standards.
 Contact each school for the latest tuition, schedules, and enrollment requirements.